Exploration of heterogeneous treatment effects via concave fusion: Estimation

-The fusiongrams for SCAD and MCP look similar.
+In Figure \ref{FIG:pathEX1}, the fusiongrams for SCAD and MCP look similar.
 They both include a segment containing nearly unbiased estimates of the treatment effects.
-When the $ \lambda $ value reaches around 0.6, the estimates of $(\beta _{1}, \ldots, \beta _{n})$ merge to the two true values $2$ and $-2$, respectively.
-When the $\lambda $ value exceeds 1.2, the estimates shrink to one value.
-For the lasso, we see that the estimates of $(\beta _{1},\ldots ,\beta _{n})$ merge to one value quickly at $\lambda=0.1 $ due to the overshrinkage of the $L_1$ penalty.
+When the $\lambda $ value reaches around 0.6, the estimates of $(\beta _{21},\ldots ,\beta _{2n})$ merge into two values that are close to the true values $0$ and $2$.
+When the $\lambda $ value exceeds 1.0, the estimates shrink to one value.
+For the lasso, the estimates of $(\beta _{21},\ldots ,\beta _{2n})$ merge to one value quickly at $\lambda =0.05$ due to the overshrinkage of the $L_{1}$ penalty.